henri-tremblay/henri-tremblay.github.io/_posts/2025-08-03-not-using-mocking-frmk.md

 # Time-based Code and Randomness

 For time-dependent code, I prefer injecting a custom `java.time.Clock` implementation rather than using mocking frameworks.
+I talk about it [here](2021-01-12-mocking-clock).

 Similarly, for random behaviors, I create deterministic implementations.
 These concrete classes can be reused throughout the application's test suite.